weiningZhang/statdp-1/README.md

 Statistical Counterexample Detector for Differential Privacy.

 ## Usage
-You have to define your algorithm with the fisrt two arguments being (Queries, Privacy Budget).
+You have to define your algorithm with the first argument being `Queries`.

 Then you can simply call the detection tool with automatic database generation and event selection:
 ```python